verbb/cp-nav/README.md

 You can also create your own menu items to link to either pages inside the control panel, or external links.

 An internal link might be helpful if you have a specific entry you want to easily access, or any other sort of page you want to add.
-When creating an internal link, you should be provide a relative link, rather than the full URL to your control panel (ie: `http://my.craft.dev/admin/`**`entries/pages/somepage`**).
+When creating an internal link, you should provide a relative link, rather than including the full URL to your control panel (ie: `http://my.craft.dev/admin/`**`entries/pages/somepage`**).

-An external link might be helpful if you offer support via a third-party website, or through your agencies own website.
+An external link might be helpful for a variety of different reasons.
 These should be provided as absolute URLs, complete with protocol (http/https).
-Or maybe you want people to Google something first before asking for support.

 ## Roadmap